BerlikLaw/econdojo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 My research agenda is organized around three areas: `macroeconomics`, `Bayesian statistics`, and `evolutionary dynamics`.
-One line of my recent research develops frequency-domain approaches to solving dynamic incomplete information models with applications to monetary and fiscal policy.
-Another line develops Markov chain Monte Carlo methods for estimating high-dimensional dynamic stochastic general equilibrium models.
+One line of my recent research develops frequency-domain approaches to solving and analyzing dynamic incomplete information models with applications to monetary economics and finance.
+Another line develops Markov chain Monte Carlo methods for estimating high-dimensional models adopted by central banks.
 I also conduct research on the evolution of cooperative and altruistic human behavior.

 Currently, I teach macroeconomics and econometrics at Saint Louis University.
+Meanwhile, I am keenly interested in industry positions in data science.

 Please send an email to me if you have any difficulty with links or downloads.
 Feel free to sponsor the open-source content of this homepage.